 It’s very negative and draining – and over time things will build up and become more overwhelming than ever.

 It Doesn’t Have To Be This Way…

 You put yourself to bed and you put the kids to bed.

 You have routines for each of these that mean you have a good sleep and wake up prepared and ready for the day ahead.

 So, why not do the same for your home so that it’s ready to support you and whatever you need to do that day?

 It would make much more sense than just waking up and picking up wherever you stopped the previous day, don’t you think?!

 I Sleep Much Better Knowing The House Is Straight

-Nothing is left to niggle in the night, and I know that there won’t be any nasty surprises waiting for me when I wake up.
+Nothing is left overnight, and I know that there won’t be any nasty surprises waiting for me when I wake up.

 Think for a moment about how you would feel if you woke up and walked downstairs each morning to find: –